ReasonPlan: Unified Scene Prediction and Decision Reasoning for Closed-loop Autonomous Driving: Method

 Following the NSP task, the DeCoT process in the textual space is pivotal in our framework.
 ReasonPlan leverages the pretrained knowledge of LLM, integrating visual tokens and textual instructions to generate interpretable decision-making processes and produce executable trajectories in text form.

-As shown in Fig.~\ref{fig: method}, the system prompt and navigation instructions $\mathbf{X}_p$ are first tokenized into token IDs and then encoded into textual embeddings $\mathbf{H}_p^{L_p \times D_p}$ using a text encoder, where $L_p$ and $D_p$ denote the number of text tokens and the dimensionality of the textual space, respectively.
+As shown in Fig.~\ref{fig: method}, the system prompt and navigation instructions $\mathbf{X}_p$ are first tokenized into token IDs and then encoded into textual embeddings $\mathbf{H}_p^{L_p \times D_p}$ using a text encoder, where $L_p$ denotes the number of text tokens.
 To enable effective multimodal alignment, we introduce a special \texttt{<image>} token into the tokenizer vocabulary.
 To preserve spatial awareness and allow the model to distinguish among different viewpoints, we explicitly annotate each token with its corresponding camera perspective in the prompt (e.g., \texttt{CAM\_FRONT: <image>}, ..., \texttt{CAM\_BACK: <image>}).
 These \texttt{<image>} tokens are dynamically substituted with the corresponding visual embeddings processed by the image encoder, enabling seamless integration of textual and visual modalities.
 To better support the implementation of NSP and DeCoT, we introduce six additional special tokens beyond \texttt{<image>}.
 The input and target sequences for the LLM are structured as follows:

 Where [BOS] and [EOS] are the original special tokens in the text tokenizer, [BOI] and [EOI] marking the start and end of the image tokens.
 Similarly, [BOT] and [EOT] represent the begin and end of reasoning process.